 He looks for ways to connect his diverse interests, and filmmaking has been particularly effective for that.
 His first film Sonic Divide shows Payton pedaling his mountain bike 2,500 miles along the Continental Divide, while performing 30 new pieces of music.
 His second film documents the rise of the New Jersey Percussion Ensemble.

 Payton studied music formally at the University of Michigan (BFA) and Eastman School of Music (MM and DMA), as well as with the legendary Gundecha Brothers (Dhrupad vocal) and Pandit Sharda Sahai (tabla).
-He was a founding member of Alarm Will Sound, now co-directs the New Jersey Percussion Ensemble, teaches music at William Paterson University, and tours nationally and internationally as a solo percussionist, singer, and speaker.
+He was a founding member of Alarm Will Sound, played with New Jersey Percussion Ensemble, Present Music, Keiko Abe and Galaxy Percussion, teaches music at William Paterson University, and tours nationally and internationally as a solo percussionist, singer, and speaker.
 For more information about Payton visit his WEBSITE.